 First Presbyterian has been blessed by several bequests which have enriched our ministry significantly.
-For example, a bequest enabled us to do the bulk of the work the new heating and air conditioning system in the older parts of our building in 2012.
+For example, a bequest enabled us to do the majority of the work for a new heating and air conditioning system in the older parts of our building in 2012.
 Please consider making a gift or bequest in your estate planning as a way of continuing your commitment to the things that matter to you, like the church which has nurtured your faith.
 Copies of a booklet prepared under the direction of the Trustees encouraging gifting are available in information racks and in the Gathering space or here: Planned Gifting Brochure.

 Stewardship and Our Young People

 Making a Contribution to First Presbyterian Church